 By using technology to streamline chart retrieval, ACE allows risk-bearing organizations to acquire a more complete data set for their risk adjustment needs.
 More than just a tool to reduce costs, ACE increases risk capture by enabling access to data that organizations would normally not have obtained.
 Having a robust data acquisition solution will allow organizations to acquire high-quality data continuously and automatically to fuel complete and accurate risk capture.

 Leveraging NLP to Optimize ROI

-Whether you obtain medical records manually or via an automated technology like ACE, funneling your medical records through NLP helps targeting and risk adjustment activities alike.
+Whether you obtain medical records manually or via an automated technology like ACE, funneling your medical records through data acquisition technology such as NLP helps targeting and risk adjustment activities alike.
 Organizations that can acquire all their available charts for analysis with NLP will be armed with more accurate and complete data to understand the revenue opportunity of their membership and optimize the ROI on their risk adjustment activities.

 Find out how Health Fidelity can help your organization with our data acquisition technology.